grompe/BTWTweak/patcher/readme.txt

-Grom PE's Better Than Wolves Total Conversion tweak mod v0.7 (Compatible with Better Than Wolves V4.8911+)
+Grom PE's Better Than Wolves Total Conversion tweak mod v0.7a (Compatible with Better Than Wolves V4.8911+)

 [********** Change Log ************]

-(GitHub, unreleased)
+v0.7a

 - Ocelots now rarely drop arcane scroll of haste, which could be applied to boots for up to 30% speed boost.